ju-c/stars/README.md

 ## TypeScript

+- [shadcn/taxonomy](https://github.com/shadcn/taxonomy) - An open source application built using the new router, server components and everything new in Next.js 13.
 - [dilaouid/shitshit](https://github.com/dilaouid/shitshit) - 📃 A developer cheatsheet full of useful functions (multiple languages)
 - [vercel/examples](https://github.com/vercel/examples) - Enjoy our curated collection of examples and solutions.
 Use these patterns to build your own robust and scalable applications.
 - [pankod/superplate](https://github.com/pankod/superplate) - A well-structured production-ready frontend boilerplate with Typescript, React Testing Library, styled-component, React Query, .env, Axios, Bundle Analyzer, Prettier and 30+ plugins. superplate create